kalenmike/kalenmike/README.md

 [![Current skill icons](https://skillicons.dev/icons?i=gcp,kubernetes,vue,ts,sass,py,mongodb,flask,docker,linux,nginx,nodejs)](https://skillicons.dev)

 Thanks for dropping by!
-My coding adventure began over a decade ago, driven by a fascination with technology and a natural affinity for problem-solving.
+My coding adventure began over two decades ago, driven by a fascination with technology and a natural affinity for problem-solving.
 Starting with Visual Basic 6 as a youngster, I quickly realized that programming was more than a hobby – it was my passion.

 ## 😊 About Me